edenjtait/static-site-generator/README.md

 # static-site-generator
-Static site generator made as part of my boot.dev courses
+Static site generator made with guidance from boot.dev